Ignaz Semmelweis: Breakdown and death

 After a number of unfavorable foreign reviews of his 1861 book, Semmelweis lashed out against his critics in a series of open letters.
 They were addressed to various prominent European obstetricians, including Späth, Scanzoni, Siebold, and to "all obstetricians".
-They were full of bitterness, desperation, and fury and were "highly polemical and superlatively offensive", at times denouncing his critics as irresponsible murderers or ignoramuses.
+They were "highly polemical and superlatively offensive", at times denouncing his critics as irresponsible murderers or ignoramuses.
 He also called upon Siebold to arrange a meeting of German obstetricians somewhere in Germany to provide a forum for discussions on puerperal fever, where he would stay "until all have been converted to his theory."

 In mid-1865, his public behaviour became exasperating and embarrassing to his associates.
 He also began to drink immoderately; he spent progressively more time away from his family, sometimes in the company of a prostitute; and his wife noticed changes in his sexual behavior.
 On 13 July 1865, the Semmelweis family visited friends, and during the visit, Semmelweis's behavior seemed particularly inappropriate.

 Semmelweis's alleged affliction has been a subject of some debate.
 According to K. Codell Carter, in his biography of Semmelweis, its exact nature cannot be determined:It is impossible to appraise the nature of Semmelweis's disorder. ...
 It might have been Alzheimer's disease, a type of dementia, which is associated with rapid cognitive decline and mood changes.
 It might have been third-stage syphilis, a then-common disease of obstetricians who examined thousands of women at gratis institutions, or it might have been emotional exhaustion from overwork and stress.In 1865, János Balassa wrote a document referring Semmelweis to a mental institution.
 On 30 July, Ferdinand Ritter von Hebra lured him, under the pretense of visiting one of Hebra's "new Institutes", to a Viennese insane asylum located in Lazarettgasse (Landes-Irren-Anstalt in der Lazarettgasse).
 Semmelweis surmised what was happening and tried to leave.
 He was severely beaten by several guards, secured in a straitjacket, and confined to a darkened cell.
 Apart from the straitjacket, treatments at the mental institution included dousing with cold water and administering castor oil, a laxative.
 He died after two weeks, on 13 August 1865, aged 47, from a gangrenous wound, due to an infection on his right hand which might have been caused by the struggle.
-The autopsy gave the cause of death as pyemia—blood poisoning.
+The autopsy gave the cause of death as pyemia (blood poisoning).